lingnand/VIMonad/README.md

 * `a`: insert after the current window/workspace
 * `i`: insert before the current window/workspace
 * `A`: insert at the end of the line/workspaces
-* `I`: insert at the begining of the line/workspaces
+* `I`: insert at the beginning of the line/workspaces

 #### Insertion order